 Consider three extreme families of projects.
 The first one is described in figure 5.
-If state U is reached in the second period, uncertainty is completely resolved since the asset pays for sure 1 at the end.
+If state U is reached in the middle period, uncertainty is completely resolved since the asset pays for sure 1 at the end.
 However, if D is reached, uncertainty remains.
-In fact, D is bad news, but of the sort that not only decreases the expected asset payoff compared with U but also increases final payoff volatility.
-This kind of project represents the situation in which each piece of bad news is not very informative and induces high future volatility.
-We call it an extreme "Post-Bad News Volatility" project, or extreme BV for short.7
+D is bad news, but of the sort that not only decreases the expected asset payoff compared with U but also increases final payoff volatility.
+This kind of project represents the situation in which bad news induces higher future volatility.
+We call it an extreme "Post-Bad News Volatility" project, or extreme BV for short.

 The second one is described in figure 6.
 We call this type extreme "Post-Good News Volatility" projects, or extreme GV for short.
 If D is reached, all uncertainty is resolved and the asset pays R for sure.
 However, if U is reached uncertainty remains.
-Extreme GV projects represent the situation in which each piece of good news, as opposed to bad news as in the extreme BV projects, is not very informative and induces high future volatility.